kehindearike/Plasticflow/README.md

 ## Overview
 Plasticflow helps solve the growing issue of plastic waste pollution in Nigeria by providing an easy way for people to recycle.
-Users can request pickups for their plastic waste, get matched with verified collectors, and ensure plastics are properly delivered to recycling centers — all through a single mobile app.
+Users can request pickups for their plastic waste, get matched with verified collectors, and ensure plastics are properly delivered to recycling centers, all through a single mobile app.

 ---